-Hello and welcome to Green Schools Green Future!
-In this enlightening blog, we will be assessing the dangers of food insecurity and its effect on Canadians.
-Food insecurity is a threatening issue that remains pervasive to this day.
-The biggest misconception about food insecurity is that only third world countries are affected; however, according to the 2024 Poverty Report Cards, one in four Canadians are suffering from malnutrition.
+In this blog, we will be discussing the dangers of food insecurity and its effect on Canadians.
+Food insecurity is an issue that remains pervasive to this day.
+The biggest misconception is that only third-world countries are affected.
+However, according to the 2024 Poverty Report Cards, 1 in 4 Canadians are suffering from malnutrition.

 What is Food Insecurity?

-Food insecurity is the limited or undetermined access to healthy, nutritious foods.
-This also includes the restricted ability to acquire nourishing foods in an acceptable manner.
-Approximately 29.6% of the human population experience moderate to severe food insecurity.
-Apart from having staggering physical impacts, food insecurity can contribute to a decline in mental health as well.
-Uncertainty in your ability to acquire sufficient foods can provoke a stress response, thereby increasing risk of anxiety and depression.
-Food insecurity is an arduous feat for Canadians to overcome, especially with a limited or lacking income.
+Food insecurity when people lack access to healthy, nutritious foods.
+Approximately 29.6% of the population experience moderate to severe food insecurity.
+Apart from the negative effects on physical health, food insecurity can contribute to poor mental health as well.
+Not knowing how you’ll get your next healthy meal or enough food at all is stressful.
+This prolonged stress increases the risk of developing anxiety and depression.
+Food insecurity is a very real obstacle for many Canadians with low or no income.

 What Causes Food Insecurity?